 [END CROSS-CHAPTER BOX 5.2, FIGURE 2 HERE]

-Evidence from emission inventories at country level and regional scale inverse modelling that CH4 growth rate variability during the 1988 through 2017 is closely linked to anthropogenic activities (medium agreement).
-Isotopic composition observations and inventory data suggest that concurrent emission changes from both fossil fuels and agriculture are playing roles in the resumed CH4 growth since 2007 (high confidence).
-Shorter-term decadal variability is predominantly driven by the influence of El Niño Southern Oscillation on emissions from wetlands and biomass burning (Cross-Chapter Box 5.2 Figure 2), and loss due to OH variations (medium confidence), but lacking quantitative contribution from each of the sectors.
-By synthesising all available information regionally from a-priori (bottom-up) emissions, satellite and surface observations, including isotopic information, and inverse modelling (top-down), the capacity to track and explain changes in and drivers of natural and anthropogenic CH4 regional and global emissions has been improved since the AR5, but fundamental uncertainties related to OH variations remain unchanged.
+There is evidence from emissions inventories at country level and regional scale inverse modelling that CH4 growth rate variability between 1988 and 2017 is closely linked to anthropogenic activities (medium agreement).
+Isotopic composition observations and inventory data suggest that concurrent emissions changes from both fossil fuels and agriculture are playing roles in the resumed CH4 growth since 2007 (high confidence).
+Shorter-term decadal variability is predominantly driven by the influence of El Niño–Southern Oscillation on emissions from wetlands and biomass burning (Cross-Chapter Box 5.2, Figure 2), and loss due to OH variations (medium confidence), but lacking quantitative contribution from each of the sectors.
+By synthesizing all available information regionally from a priori (bottom-up) emissions, satellite and surface observations, including isotopic information, and inverse modelling (top-down), the capacity to track and explain changes in, and drivers of, natural and anthropogenic CH4 regional and global emissions has been improved since AR5, but fundamental uncertainties related to OH variations remain unchanged.

 [END CROSS-CHAPTER BOX 5.2]